tobami/codespeed/README.md

 **Note**: Git and Mercurial need to locally clone the repository.
 That means that your codespeed/speedcenter/repos directory will need to be owned by the server.
 In the case of a typical Apache installation, you'll need to type `sudo chown www-data:www-data codespeed/speedcenter/repos`

+**Note**: The Github backend is still experimental.
+It doesn't show all commits since the last tested revision, but only logs for those commits present in the Codespeed DB.
+It also requires the package isodat (`pip install isodate`)

 # Saving data

 Data is saved POSTing to `http://localhost:8000/result/add/`.